axkr/symja_android_library/symja_android_library/doc/functions/FactorInteger.md

 FactorInteger(n)
 ```

-> gives a list of the prime factors of the integer `n` together with their exponents.
+> returns the factorization of `n` as a list of factors and exponents.

 ### Examples